MyMel2001/toontown-ceiling-mmo/README.md

 ## Known Major Issues.

-* ***DNA Loader*** Fonts in Playground/Street/CogHQ DNA are set to Comic Sans as a placeholder font instead of the corresponding fonts.
+* ***DNA Loader*** Fonts in Playground/Street/CogHQ DNA are set to a placeholder font instead of the corresponding fonts.
 * ***DNA Loader*** DNA loading is a bit nutzo-buttso.
 * ***Loading Zones*** Loading zone positions are WAY off in most areas besides Toontown Central's playground and streets.